QubesOS/qubes-doc/user/templates/fedora/fedora-upgrade.md

 (If you encounter insufficient space issues, you may need to use the methods described for the standard template above.)

-## StandaloneVMs
+## Standalones

-The procedure for upgrading a Fedora [StandaloneVM](/doc/standalone-and-hvm/) is the same as for a template.
+The procedure for upgrading a Fedora [standalone](/doc/standalone-and-hvm/) is the same as for a template.

 ## Release-specific notes